mmr116/terraform-cloud-azure-vm/README.md

 **Accessing the VM**

-After deployment, access the VM using SSH over private or public IP:
+After deployment, access the VM using SSH over private or public IP.

-Username: Retrieved from Azure Key Vau

-Password: Retrieved from Azure Key Vault.

 # Cleanup

 To clean up the deployed resources, use Terraform to destroy them.
 This can be triggered from the Terraform Cloud interface.
 (Workspace -> Destruction and Deletion)